Ever wonder what makes a Spanish latte different from your usual coffee shop order?

 Tip: For more information, you can check out the full recipe for an iced Spanish latte here.
 Or check out the cold brew Spanish latte version here!

-The Spanish latte has a really creamy and sweet texture to it.
+The Spanish latte has a really creamy and sweet texture.
 The sweetness comes from the added sugar, so you can dial this down (or use more to your liking).

 A regular latte uses less milk for its recipe; the one-to-one ratio of the Spanish latte makes it a bit more accessible for most coffee drinkers out there.

-How many calories does the Spanish latte have?
+How many calories are in a Spanish latte?

 Normally, a Spanish latte with whole milk and no added sweetener is around 62 calories.
 The definite number of calories does depend on a few factors: